syntasso/kratix-docs/docs/main/03-reference/16-kratix-config/kratix-config.md

-When Kratix schedules work as part of either Promise or Resource workflows, by default, it uses the `PIPELINE_ADAPTER_IMG` image specified in the `kratix-platform-pipeline-adapter` configmap in the `kratix-platform-system` namespace.
+When Kratix schedules work as part of either Promise or Resource workflows, by default, it uses the `PIPELINE_ADAPTER_IMG` image specified in the `kratix-platform-wc-img-config` configmap in the `kratix-platform-system` namespace.
 To override this image, which is necessary when deploying Kratix in an air-gapped environment, you can update this configmap to point to an internally hosted version of the image.